New South governor: History

 By 1972, all Southern states except Alabama had elected a governor who espoused racially moderate rhetoric.
-Albert Brewer assumed the office of governor in Alabama in 1968 but was not elected, and was defeated in a electoral campaign for a full term in 1970.
-The victor, George Wallace ran a racially-charged campaign but won the primary runoff by a narrow margin and moderated his stance after taking office.
+Albert Brewer assumed the office of governor in Alabama in 1968 but was not elected, and was defeated in an electoral campaign for a full term in 1970.
+The victor, George Wallace, ran a racially-charged campaign but won the primary runoff by a narrow margin over Brewer and moderated his stance after taking office.

 A second group of New South governors were later elected, including Richard Riley of South Carolina, Bob Graham of Florida, George Busbee of Georgia, David Treen of Louisiana, William F. Winter of Mississippi, Lamar Alexander of Tennessee, Chuck Robb of Virginia, David Pryor and Bill Clinton of Arkansas, and James Holshouser, Jim Hunt, and James G. Martin of North Carolina.
 Many of these governors cited Sanford as an inspiration.
 Some of these governors sought national political influence, and two were elected President of the United States: Carter in 1976, and Clinton in 1992.
 Most New South governors were replaced by more conservative officeholders in the 1980s and 1990s.

+While most New South governors were Democrats, as the Democratic Party had a strong hold on the south from the Civil War until the late 20th century, a handful of New South governors were Republicans.
+James Holshouser was the first Republican North Carolina governor in 76 years, and Dave Treen was the first Republican Louisiana governor in over 100.